 The basic physical frame rate is 10 milliseconds with 15 slots.
-Figure 5.27 shows the frame structure.
+Figure 29 shows the frame structure.

-Basic frame structure - TDD (high chip rate option)
+Basic frame structure-TDD

 Each 10 ms frame consists of 15 time slots, each allocated to either the uplink or the downlink.
 With such a flexibility, this radio interface can be adapted to different environments and deployment scenarios.
 In any configuration at least one time slot has to be allocated for the downlink and at least one time slot has to be allocated for the uplink.